adamspe/bird_sightings/README.md

 on your home page or there won't be anything to show, if so visit /user/login).
 Logout obviously logs you out.
 - Image: Will present you with an image carousel of the 20 most recent sightings (not fancy here, will fetch 20 from the server and show you those that have at least one image associated with them).
-- Map Icon: Will show the marker cluster map of recent sightings, you can pick from species and give it a # of days, each UI change will refresh the data from the server and update the map.
+- Map: Will show the marker cluster map of recent sightings, you can pick from species and give it a # of days, each UI change will refresh the data from the server and update the map.
 - List: Will take you to the "Recent Bird Sightings" View/RSS feed where you can browse them as the Drupal view is configured to present them.
 - Pencil: Will allow yo uto create new sightings.

+Hovering your mouse over each will give you popover text explaining what they are.

 Users not logged in are obviously read-only.
 Logged in users can create/edit their own sightings but not other's sightings (aside from of course the admin user).